Truthful Interval Covering: Two Natural Extensions

 Another interesting variant that directly generalizes our main setting is that in which the interval lengths are known, but they are not necessarily equal.
 In the case of electricity supply for example, it is reasonable to assume that the government has good estimates of how much time each household requires to complete essential chores, based on verifiable information (e.g., the size of their property or the number of family members), not about their preferences on the different times of the day.

-First, it is not hard to see that the vanilla median mechanism, and in fact any unweighted $k$-th ordered statistic, has an infinite approximation ratio for this case.
-In quest for good approximation ratios, a straightforward idea is to extend the median mechanism of \Cref{thm:median-UB} to an appropriately defined weighted version, keeping in mind that not all definitions preserve truthfulness.
-A natural definition that does is the following.
+For the social cost, it is not hard to see that the vanilla median mechanism, and in fact any unweighted $k$-th ordered statistic, has an infinite approximation ratio for this case.
+However, we can show a linear approximation ratio by consider the {\sc Max-Length} mechanism, which places the interval at the starting position of the agent with the maximum-length interval among all agents.
+This mechanism is clearly truthful since the lengths are known.
+Without loss of generality, we will assume that the covering interval length is $1$.

-\begin{definition}[\sc Weighted-Median] For any agent $i$, let $L(i)$ be the set of agents that are to the left of $i$.
-The mechanism places the interval at the starting position of the leftmost agent $i^*$ such that the total length of intervals of agents up to $i^*$ exceeds half of the total length of all agents, i.e., $i^*$ is such that